 - Compute choices

 When migrating existing .NET Framework applications to Azure you have multiple choices.
 However, since .NET Framework depends on Windows, the following choices are limited to Windows-based compute services.

 The following table shows several comparisons and recommendations to help you choose the right compute migration path for your existing .NET application.

 ||App has no dependencies on the server, it is just a clean ASP.NET web app (MVC, WebForm) or N-Tier app (Web API, WCf) accessing a database server.||

 ||Ongoing PaaS maintenance, simplest way to manage and scale apps in Azure.||

 |Cons||It is IaaS.
 Maintenance is costly.
 You have to manage the VM's infrastructure about networking, load-balancer, scale-out, IIS management, and so on.||

 |Requirements||Windows Server VM with the same requirements than the app for on-premises||Azure App Service requirements specified at the Compatibility analysis for Azure App Service.|

-The following flowchart diagram shows a decision tree when planning a migration to Azure for your existing .NET Framework applications, being option A the first option to try and perform if it is viable, but option B the easiest path to perform.
+The following flowchart diagram shows a decision tree when planning a migration to Azure for your existing .NET Framework applications.
+If it's viable, try option A first, but option B is the easiest path to perform.